TRAC - 2020

 Registration for Shared Task Now Open - Click here to register for participation in the shared task

-First Call for Papers is out - Click here for details [Deadline: 07 February, 2020]
+Final Call for Papers is out - Click here for details [Final Deadline: 29 February, 2020]

-First Call for Participation in Shared Task is out - Click here for details [Deadline: 20 February, 2020]
+Third Call for Participation in Shared Task is out - Click here for details [Deadline: 5 March, 2020]

 In the last few years, we have witnessed a gradual shift from largely static, read-only web to quickly expanding user-generated web.
 There has been an exponential growth in the availability and use of online platforms where users can post their own content.
 A major part of these platforms include social media websites and apps, blogs, Q&A forums and several similar platforms.
 All of these are almost exclusively user-generated websites.
 As such they change and expand at a very rapid pace.
 In addition to this, most of the traditionally read-only web have started to give an option to the readers to interact with the website (and its host) as well as the other users, by posting their comments and replying to the comments of other users.

 In all of these platforms and forums, humongous amount of data is created and circulated every minute.
 It has been estimated that there has been an increase of approximately 25% in the number of tweets per minutes and 22% increase in the number of Facebook posts per minute in the last 3 years.
 It is posited that approximately 500 million tweets are sent per day, 4.3 billion Facebook messages are posted and more than 200 million emails are sent each day, and approximately 2 million new blog posts are created daily over the web [Source: https://www.gwava.com/blog/internet-data-created-daily] .
 There is no such a thing as a ‘consolidated figure’ of the number of comments and opinion generated on websites worldwide, but it can be safely assumed that such a figure would be staggering.